Johannes11833/KIT-Ilias-Downloader/README.md

 ### Optional variables

-Furthermore, the following optional variables can be used to customize the bevior of the auto uploader:
+Furthermore, the following optional variables can be used to customize the behavior of the auto uploader:

 - `ILIAS_DOWNLOADER_CLOUD_OUTPUT_PATH` : The path on the cloud to sync to.

 - `ILIAS_DOWNLOADER_SYNC_URL` : The page on ilias that should be synced.
-By default all favourites are synced.
+By default, all favourites are synced.

 - `ILIAS_DOWNLOADER_JOBS` : The amount of parallel jobs.